mssgill/hscSphinx/developer/writing_real_tasks.rst

 Reasons you might want to consider writing a Task include things like:

 * You want to take advantage of the built-in handling of DataIds and parallel processing
-* You want to running the pipeline in a way that's significantly different from the default
+* You want to run the pipeline in a way that's significantly different from the default

 The general form of a Task inheriting from CmdLineTask should be as shown below.
 Note that there are three ``_get<>Name()`` methods that